agrc/gis.utah.gov/about/policy/sgid/index.md

 date: 2020-01-14 17:00
 ---

+The policies on this page govern the way we interact with data in the [SGID]({% link sgid/index.html %}).
+Many of these policies also apply to external data being submitted to the SGID.

-### A Brief Word on Language
+#### A Brief Word on Language
 {: .text-left}

-We use the following terms intentionally:
+We use the following terms intentionally on this page:

 - **Must**: This is as close to a hard and fast rule as we get (short of a legislative "thou shalt").
 - **Should**: We generally follow this rule, but we allow for exceptions at our discretion.
 - **May**: We can apply this rule, but our policies don't necessarily require or encourage us to act.
 - **Will**: We will take the prescribed action if the specified conditions occur.

-## Qualifying Datasets
+## SGID Dataset Qualifications

 Datasets added to the SGID must meet the following criteria.
 We may remove any existing datasets that do not meet these criteria.
 All additions to the SGID should follow the [sharing process]({% link sharing/process/index.md %}) and be tracked through [Porter](https://github.com/agrc/porter).